strangeattractors/u-squared/_pages/faq.md

 ## Call forwarding

-### Why do I have to set up call forwarding?
+**Q: Why do I need to set up call forwarding?**

-You have to set up call forwarding to redirect your missed calls to us.
-For that you have to call special numbers that depend on your carrier.

-You can check that call forwarding was set up properly in Profile / Activate Call forwarding.
+**A:** Call forwarding redirects your missed calls to us.
+To set it up, you'll need to dial specific numbers that vary by carrier.
+You can verify if call forwarding is set up correctly by going to **Profile** > **Activate Call Forwarding**.

-### How do I cancel call forwarding
+**Q: How can I cancel call forwarding?**

-Go to Profile / Activate Call forwarding and click on "Deactivate"
+**A:** Go to **Profile** > **Activate Call Forwarding** and click "Deactivate."

-### The call forwarding codes didn't work, how can I set up call forwarding manually?
+**Q: The call forwarding codes didn’t work.
+How can I set up call forwarding manually?**

-You have to look online on your carrier's website which codes to dial and pick one of the following number to forward to, depending on where you are:
+**A:** Visit your carrier’s website to find the correct codes to dial.
+Depending on your location, use one of these numbers for call forwarding:
 - USA: +14156875513
 - UK: +447441447694
 - Canada: +14388021842

-There are different types of call forwarding (with different codes).
-You should pick those two:
+Different types of call forwarding require different codes.
+Set up the following two types:
-- "Conditional Call forwarding" when unanswered
+- "Conditional Call Forwarding" when unanswered
-- "Conditional Call forwarding" when busy
+- "Conditional Call Forwarding" when busy

-### My carrier doesn't allow call forwarding, what can I do?
+**Q: What if my carrier doesn’t support call forwarding?**

-Unfortunately, U^2 requires a carrier that allows call forwarding.
+**A:** Unfortunately, U² requires a carrier that supports call forwarding.

-### Should I set up call forwarding in the settings of my Iphone?
+**Q: Should I enable call forwarding in my iPhone settings?**

-No, call forwarding in your Iphone settings should be disabled.
+**A:** No, call forwarding in your iPhone settings should be disabled.

-### My carrier allows call forwarding, I've entered the call forwarding codes but call forwarding still doesn't work
+**Q: My carrier allows call forwarding, but it’s still not working.
+What should I check?**

-Make sure that call forwarding is disabled in your iphone settings and that "Live Voicemail" is also disabled.
+**A:** Ensure that call forwarding is disabled in your iPhone settings and that "Live Voicemail" is also turned off.

-### How to test if call forwarding is actually working
+**Q: How can I test if call forwarding is working?**

-You have two options:
+**A:** You have two options:
-- Go to Profile > Activate, then click Activate and follow the instructions.
-Please allow up to one minute for the changes to take effect.
+1. Go to **Profile** > **Activate**, click **Activate**, and follow the instructions.
+It may take up to one minute for changes to take effect.
-- Have a friend call you, but do not answer.
-Ensure that the call goes to the U² voicemail
+2. Ask a friend to call you, but do not answer.
+Make sure the call goes to U² voicemail.